- Things to Do

 After all that hiking and exploring, it’s time for lunch.
-Head over to Active Culture, a family-owned natural food café that offers some organic frozen yogurts, shakes, acai smoothies and bowls, salads, wraps, organic rice bowls and more.
+Head over to Active Culture, a family-owned natural foods café that offers some organic frozen yogurts, shakes, acai smoothies and bowls, salads, wraps, organic rice bowls and more.
 They also have raw, vegan and gluten-free options available.
 Sergio’s Empanadas is another great option for a fun lunch.
-Here you can enjoy fresh, handmade baked empanadas that are free of preservatives.
+Here you can enjoy fresh, handmade ]empanadas that are free of preservatives.
 From sweet to savory, vegetarian or meat varieties, there are empanadas here for everyone.
-Or if you are in the mood for some tacos, head to Rasta Taco, where you can pick up food from the take-out window and enjoy it on their outdoor patio or at the beach.
+Or, if you are in the mood for some tacos, head to Rasta Taco, where you can pick up food from the take-out window and enjoy it on their outdoor patio or at the beach.
 The menu includes tacos with fillings such as carne asada, carnitas and Jamaican chicken, burritos and salads.

-After lunch, head to The Hive Laguna (which also has dining options to choose from) where you can enjoy some local shops like Laguna Candles which features custom hand pours candles.
-The Hive is also home to some amazing restaurants like Oliver’s Osteria Mare e Monti, an authentic Italian dining experience, and Kitchen in the Canyon, a central gathering point at The Hive that features delicious pastries, soups, sandwiches and specialty salads.
+After lunch, head to The Hive (which also has dining options to choose from) where you can enjoy some local shops like Laguna Candles which features custom hand poured candles.
+The Hive is also home to some amazing restaurants like Oliver’s Osteria Mare e Monti, an authentic Italian dining experience, and Kitchen in the Canyon, a central gathering point that features pastries, soups, sandwiches and specialty salads, and Another Kind Cafe, featuring incredible Vietnamese cuisine.
+But, a standout at The Hive is the Laguna Beach Beer Company, a great place to enjoy some local brews, and McClain Cellars, focusing on top-quality wines and gourmet snacks.

 Located in the heart of downtown Laguna Beach, Rebel Omakase is a sensory experience that combines all your senses, resulting in a 19-course omakase dining experience.
 After dinner, head to Driftwood Kitchen which features a classic California Coastal vibe with breathtaking oceanfront views in addition to lively hand-shaken drinks.
 Or, head to The Seahorse, a neighborhood (speakeasy-like) beer and wine bar that is located inside Pearl Street General Store in the Pearl District of Laguna Beach.